-- @serviceStatus A Boolean attribute which shall convey the current status of this Service as being active or inactive.
+@serviceStatus - A Boolean attribute which shall convey the current status of this Service as being active or inactive.
 A value of "true" shall indicate that the Service is active.
 A value of "false" shall indicate that the Service is inactive.
 The default value shall be "true".
-(Same as given in Table 7.3.) - Name Name of the ATSC 3.0 Service in the language specified by @lang attribute.
+(Same as given in Table 7.3.)

+Name - Name of the ATSC 3.0 Service in the language specified by @1 and attribute.
 (Same as given in Table 7.3.)
 When Name is not present, there is no default value for the name of the ATSC 3.0 Service.